My rating: 3 of 5 stars

 “I certainly don’t never want no kind of harm to come bad to Melanctha, but I certainly do think she will most kill herself some time, the way she always say it would be easy way for her to do.
 I never see nobody ever could be so awful blue.”

-But too much of “Melanctha,” where her style really comes into its own, is recursion and repetition: repetition with a difference, this technique being the key to Stein’s art, but the question of how much we should endure, at least if we’re not enjoying it, for a supposedly fresh way to significance, remains open.
+But too much of “Melanctha,” where her style really comes into its own, is recursion and repetition: it is repetition with a difference, this technique being the key to Stein’s art, but the question of how much we should endure, at least if we’re not enjoying it, for a supposedly fresh way to significance, remains open.
 Paintings can be taken in at a glance, and much can be excused for the sake of experiment in a poem or short story, but you have to live with a novella, like a roommate or a lover.

 In A Jury of Her Peers, Elaine Showalter, always cheerfully dismissive of modernist grandiosity (her history of English female writers, A Literature of Their Own, disparages Dorothy Richardson and Virginia Woolf), pronounces the other commonplace of the anti-Stein contingent—that the author was a hoaxer: